HCL-TECH-SOFTWARE/digital-experience/docs/get_started/architecture_overview/index.md

 ![Containerization Architecture Overview](../../images/haproxy-optional-ingress-architecture.png)

-In both deployment options there is one component at the center of things, which is called DX Core.
+There is one component called DX Core that is common for both deployment options.
+DX Core contains all functionalities, which were originally available for traditional deployments, that are now applicable for both traditional and container-based deployments.
 Container-based deployments add additional capabilities to DX that are only available as containers.

 Whether developing, testing, or running a full production environment, the use of container-based deployments are preferred for the ease of deploying applications, including the latest version of HCL Digital Experience.
 Deploy in a fraction of the time than what it takes in the traditional deployment models.